onera/paradigm/paper/joss/paper.md

 The authors would like to thank the following people for their contributions to the development, testing, and dissemination of the ParaDiGM library within the community:

-Sébastien Bourasseau, Nicolas Lantos, Niels Guilbert, Alain Hervault, Julien Magnenet, Lucas Manueco, Lionel Matuszewski, Yacine Mezemate, Bertrand Michel, Christina Paulin, Christophe Peyret, and Julien Vanharen (ONERA, France); Jérôme Esbrat, Victor Pacotte, and Bruno Peres (EOLEN); Mickael Philit (Safran, France).
+Sébastien Bourasseau¹, Nicolas Lantos¹, Niels Guilbert¹, Alain Hervault¹, Julien Magnenet¹, Lucas Manueco¹, Lionel Matuszewski¹, Yacine Mezemate¹, Bertrand Michel¹, Christina Paulin¹, Christophe Peyret¹, Julien Vanharen¹, Jérôme Esbrat², Victor Pacotte², Bruno Peres² and Mickael Philit³.

+¹ ONERA
+² EOLEN
+³ Safran

 The authors also wish to thank BPI France, the Directorate General for Civil Aviation (DGAC), and the General Scientific Directorate of ONERA for their financial support.